thestfndev/zambretti-py/README.md

 an Algorithm based on the Zambretti Forecaster.](https://integritext.net/DrKFS/zambretti.htm)

+## Python Package

+This repository is available as a package in PyPi: [https://pypi.org/project/zambretti-py/](https://pypi.org/project/zambretti-py/)

 ## Usage notes

 Pressure data must be provided in millibars or hPa (those are equivalent).